iterative/dvc.org/static/docs/commands-reference/pull.md

 r1	ssh://_username_@_host_/path/to/dvc/cache/directory
 ```

-> DVC supports several protocols for remote storage.
+> DVC supports several remote types.
 For details, see the
 > [`remote add`](/doc/commands-reference/remote-add) documentation.

 With a remote cache containing some images and other files, we can pull all